BLannoo/SLM-Sentiment-Analysis/docs/002_setup_google_collab.md

 ### 2.2.3 Clone the Repository

-To pull the codebase from GitHub, you'll need to use your GitHub PAT.
+To pull the codebase from GitHub, you can use a GitHub PAT, but the repo was made public now so this is not necessary anymore.

-This allows you to clone the repository and access all necessary files.

 Example code snippet to use the PAT in Colab: